 “The top rail is carved, although it doesn’t show up dramatically due to the coloring.
 The full carved scene shows three clouds, one over the full moon, and five large birds (seagulls?).”

 The final frame is called “Tender Memories” and is named after the painting within it.
-The most striking thing about this mahogany frame is how similar it is to some of the Gamble House frames: Gamble House Virtual Archives DA-005 and DA-002.
+The most striking thing about this mahogany frame is how similar it is to some of the Gamble House frames.
 The big question on my mind is when was this frame made?
 Was it before, or after the Gamble House project?
 Were these Gamble House frames actually built AND designed by the Halls?
 Fun questions to ponder.
 The frame features an inner frame made of walnut and Tom speculates that the outer frame was made before they knew exactly what would go inside it.

 Tom and Gary disassembled the frame to see how everything was held together.
 Here’s Tom’s account of the event:

 “We disassembled it to see how it was done.
 What a surprise.
 In addition to the Citizen newspaper, there were free floating strips of cardboard and small pieces of wood, most a bit smaller than a wooden match, that served as shims.
 The frame is similar to the one in the Gable House but the Hall frame is portrait while the Gamble is landscape.
 In addition, the Hall splines are mahogany, while the Gamble splines are brass.”